The latest Go release, version 1.9, arrives six months

 Long lists of arguments are now truncated.
 This improves the readability

-doc on some generated code.
+of go doc on some generated code.

 Viewing documentation on struct fields is now supported.